So, you want to become a real estate virtual assistant.

 Today we’re going to walk you through all of that, plus a few basics like; What’s a virtual assistant, the kind of jobs real estate virtual assistants do, and how to find clients fast.

-This is where the rubber meets the road (if you stick to it) where your VA skills meet everything you’ve ever wanted: loyal clients, profit, and influencer status.
+This is where the rubber meets the road (if you stick to it) where your real estate virtual assistant skills meet everything you’ve ever wanted: loyal clients, profit, and influencer status.

 Sounds good, right?